 It contains many buildings and palaces built in the late 19th century.

-The major reconstruction of the street took place in 1987, when it was transformed into the pedestrian zone.
+The major reconstruction of the street took place in 1987, when they transformed it into the pedestrian zone.

-Serbian Academy of Sciences and Arts – in 35 Prince Michael street was built in 1924, in the academic style with elements of secession.
+The Serbian Academy of Sciences and Arts – was built in 1924, in the academic style with elements of secession.
 The building houses the Academy’s library, one of the richest in Belgrade and also the archives that contain numerous materials on the Serbian history.

-Russian Emperor Building – was built in 1926, in the early and the late Art Nouveau styles.
+The Russian Emperor Building – was built in 1926, in the Art Nouveau style.

 Delijska Fountain – was built by the ruling prince of Serbia Alexander Karadjordjević.
 It was named after the street at that time.
-It was demolished and built 3 times in the 19th century.
+It was demolished and built three times in the 19th century.

 The current fourth reincarnation of the fountain was built in 1987, at the time of the major reconstruction of Prince Michael street.
-The current fountain is not in the same place as the old ones and it is not architecturally identical, although it retains elements from previous versions.
+The fountain is not in the same place as the old ones and it’s not architecturally identical, although it retains some elements from the previous versions.

-In recent years, the whole Old Town area has been gradually transformed into a pedestrian area and it is very beautiful.
+In recent years, the city authorities have gradually transformed the Old Town in the pedestrian area and it’s becoming very beautiful.

-However the works are ongoing, with projects to pedestrianise a much wider central area.
+However, the works are ongoing, with projects to pedestrianise a much bigger central area.

-Princess Ljubica’s Residence – is one of the best preserved examples of civil architecture from the first half of the 19th century.
-It was built in 1830.
+Princess Ljubica’s Residence – built in 1830, is one of the best preserved examples of the civil architecture from the first half of the 19th century.
 The Turkish bath – hammam – was added in 1836.
-Today the building houses a small museum.
+Today, the building houses a small museum.

-Cathedral Church of St. Michael the Archangel – was built in 1840 and it is one of the most important places of worship in the country.
-The church is one of few preserved monuments from the first half of the 19th century and it was declared a cultural monument of exceptional importance in 1979.
+The Cathedral Church of St. Michael the Archangel – was built in 1840 and it is one of the most important places of worship in the country.
+The church is one of the few preserved monuments from the first half of the 19th century.
+It was declared the cultural monument of exceptional importance in 1979.

-Belgrade Fortress – consists of the old citadel and Kalemegdan Park, overlooking the confluence of rivers Sava and Danube.
-The fortress is the most visited tourist attraction and certainly everyone that comes to Belgrade will also visit this magnificent site.
+The Belgrade Fortress – consists of the old citadel and Kalemegdan Park, overlooking the confluence of the Sava and Danube rivers.
+The fortress is the most visited tourist attraction.
+Inevitably, everyone that comes to Belgrade visits this magnificent site.

 Skadarlija – is the second most visited tourist attraction in Belgrade.
-The street partially preserved the ambience of the traditional urban architecture and it is also known as the main bohemian quarter of Belgrade, similar to Montmartre in Paris, but on a much smaller scale.
-You can find old and excellent restaurants in this street, that offer traditional Serbian cuisine.
+The street partially preserved the ambience of the traditional urban architecture.
+It is also known as the main bohemian quarter of Belgrade, similar to Montmartre in Paris, but on a much smaller scale.
+In this street, you can find old and excellent restaurants that offer traditional Serbian cuisine.

 As you enter the church, the marble tomb of the Emperor Stefan Dušan (1331-1355) is on the right hand side.
 He was the King of Serbia and the Emperor of the Serbs, Bulgarians, Greeks and Albanians from 1346 until his death.
 He conquered a large part of southeast Europe and was one of the most powerful monarch of the era.
-Under his rule, Serbia was the major power in the Balkans.
+Serbia was a major power in the Balkans under his rule.

 Construction of this church could not follow the strict canon concerning the east-west position, because of the already urbanised adjacent area.
 In order to fit into the existing city grid, the Serbian Patriarch gave a special permit for the church to deviate by 10 degrees from the canonical rule.
 The church’s main entrance is in line Resavska street.

 After decades of neglect, Belgrade is rapidly changing.
-The city authorities have renovated many streets and painted a lot of facades.
-One of the most ambitious projects is Belgrade Waterfront.
-It is an urban development project on a neglected stretch of land on the right bank of Sava river, otherwise the prime city location, behind the former Central Railway Station.
-At the time of my visit, two buildings were completed.
+The city authorities have renovated many streets and have painted many facades.
+One of the most ambitious projects is the Belgrade Waterfront, an urban development project on a neglected stretch of land on the right bank of the Sava river, behind the former Central Railway Station.
+At the time of my visit, they completed two buildings.

-As a part of this project, the main railway station was closed and moved to another location.
-The station building will become a museum and reconstruction of the square in front of the station is scheduled for this year.
+As part of this project, they closed the main railway station and moved it to another location.
+The station building will become a museum and they will also reconstruct the square in front of the station.

 Belgrade needs a lot of care.
-Serbia is essentially a poor country, as per World Bank, the GDP per capita in 2017 was – US$ 5180.
+Essentially, Serbia is a poor country, as per the World Bank, GDP per capita was – US$ 5180 in 2017.
 Certainly, there is a lot of work to be done.
-When you move around the city, you can see a lot of buildings in a very bad state.
+When you move around the city, you will see a lot of buildings in a very bad state.

-There is a degree of attraction in this decadence that makes Belgrade unique and very different to other European cities, especially in western Europe.
-But, this also points out that Serbia is cheap and I am sure that one day when all buildings are nicely and freshly painted, it will be perhaps another Vienna – beautiful but soulless and much more expensive.
+There is a degree of attraction in this decadence that makes Belgrade unique and very different to other European cities.
+But, this also points out that Serbia is cheap and I am sure that one day when all buildings are nicely and freshly painted, it will be perhaps similar to Vienna – beautiful, but soulless and much more expensive.

-Belgrade is a heroic city and I am proud to be able to call it – MY BELGRADE!
+Belgrade is a heroic city and I am certainly proud to call it – my Belgrade!